Satin paint contains more sheen than flat or eggshell paint, but less sheen (or gloss) than semi-gloss and high-gloss paint.

 - Pour satin paint into a clean paint bucket.

-- Add the required paint thinner over the paint.
+- Add the required paint thinner.

 - Test the mixture before applying it.

-Indoor vs Outdoor Dry Time
+Outdoors vs Indoors Dry Time